-What is Multiphase flow?
+What is Multiphase Flow?

 On the one hand, the multiphase flow can be considered a moving continuum of phases penetrating each other, whereby each phase is present at every location to a certain extent.
 This model is useful if the large-scale behavior of a multiphase fluid is to be described.
 On the other hand, the motion in each phase can be described separately, with the coupling between the phases at the interfaces of particular importance.
 This is expressed mathematically by computing the motion of the interfaces in detail by specific mathematical methods.
 This kind of consideration is advantageous if the processes are governed by interactions at the interfaces, such as mass fluxes.

-MR-CFD, an expert in the field of Multiphase flow simulations
+MR-CFD, an Expert in the Field of Multiphase Flow Simulations

-The Mixture model is a simplified Eulerian model based on the assumption of a small Stokes number (St “1).
+The Mixture model is a simplified Eulerian model based on the assumption of a small Stokes number.
 This model is used in multiphase mixtures where the phases have different velocities but are in equilibrium over small spatial longitudinal scales or multiphase mixtures with very strong homogeneous coupling and the same velocity for different phases.
 This model solves a volume fraction transport equation for each defined secondary phase.
-This model is applicable for the bubble, slurry (Non-Newtonian), and water droplets in terms of flow regime.
+This model applies to the bubble, slurry (Non-Newtonian), and water droplets in terms of flow regime.
 Practical examples of this model include deposition phenomena, cyclone separators, low particle carrier flows, and bubble flows carrying a low volume fraction of gas.
 The mixture model, like the VOF model, has a single fluid perspective but differs from the VOF model; first, the mixture model allows the phases to penetrate each other, and secondly, the mixture model allows the phases to move at different velocities if the concept of Slip Velocity is used.

 - Simulation of free surface and open channel flow of various spillways

 - Simulation of improving jet loop reactor performance and increasing gas holdup using various methods